 What a Powerful Future Requires

-In the Office of Admissions, our goal is to find students just like you who are ready for a powerful future.
-We consider all aspects of your application and accept students who will help build a strong first-year class.
+We consider all aspects of your application and accept students who will help build a strong class.

 What is the College Preparatory Curriculum?

-Prospective students are required to complete USCB’s College Preparatory Curriculum before enrolling, which includes 19 units of the following academic subjects (detailed information can be found below):
+Prospective students are required to complete a College Preparatory Curriculum with a minimum 2.0 core grade point average, which includes 20 units of the following academic subjects (detailed information can be found below):

-Laboratory Science (3 units).
-Two units must be taken in two different fields of the physical or life sciences and selected from among biology, chemistry, orphysics.
-The third unit may be from the same field as one of the first two units (biology, chemistry, or physics) or from any laboratory science for which biology and/or chemistry is aprerequisite.
-Courses in earth science, general physical science, or introductory or general environmental science for which biology and/or chemistry is not a prerequisite will not meet this requirement.
-It is strongly recommended that students take physical science (taught as a laboratory science) as a prerequisite to the three required units of laboratory science outlined in this section.
+THREE UNITS OF LABORATORY SCIENCE: Two units must be taken in two different fields of the physical, earth, or life sciences and selected from among biology, chemistry, physics, or earth science.
+The third unit may be from the same field as one of the first two units (biology, chemistry, physics, or earth science) or from any laboratory science for which biology, chemistry, physics and/or earth science is a prerequisite.
+Courses in general or introductory science for which one of these four units is not a prerequisite will not meet this requirement.
+It’s strongly recommended that students desiring to pursue careers in science, mathematics, engineering or technology take one course in all four fields: biology, chemistry, physics, and earth science.

-Elective (1 unit).
-One unit must be taken as an elective.
-A college preparatory course in Computer Science (i.e., one involving significant programming content, not simply keyboarding) is strongly recommended for this elective.
-Other acceptable electives include college preparatory courses in English; fine arts; foreign languages; social science; humanities; laboratory science (excluding earth science, general physical science, general environmental science, or other introductory science courses for which biology and/or chemistry is not a prerequisite); or mathematics above the level of Algebra II.
+TWO UNITS OF ELECTIVES: Two units must be taken as electives.
+A college preparatory course in Computer Science (i.e., one involving significant programming content, not simply keyboarding or using applications) is strongly recommended for this elective.
+Other acceptable electives include college preparatory courses in English; fine arts; foreign languages; social science; humanities; mathematics; physical education; and laboratory science (courses for which biology, chemistry, physics, or earth science is a prerequisite).